6C1/cthulhu/README.md

 # CTHULHU

-C To Huffman Unary Library (Head Unit)
+C To Huffman Unary Library (Head Utility)

 CTHULHU is a system for converting C code through brainfsck into huffman-encoded unary.